- Free from Plastic, Palm Oil, SLS, Parabens & Cruelty

-Borneo Breeze is an ocean-inspired, citrus scented, handmade shower soap.
+All of our soaps are ocean-inspired, citrus scented, handmade shower soaps, that can also be used on your hands or face.
 Step into the shower, lather up, shut your eyes, and transport yourself away to an idyllic (Non Plastic) Beach as you wash your cares away.
 Feel positively virtuous as you luxuriate free of sin (maybe) palm oil, SLS and parabens whilst also pleasing any vegans and orangutans along the way.
 All this from a bar of soap.

 The Box: Compostable or recyclable cardboard box, no plastic windows or coatings, just a box really.

-Ingredients: Sodium Sunflowerate, Sodium Cocoate, Sodium Soybeanate, Aqua, Glycerine, Sodium Castorate, Citrus Aurantifolia (Lime) Oil, Citrus Grandis (Grapefruit) Peel Oil, Pogostemon Cablin (Patchouli) Oil, Kaolin Clay, CI77891, CI77288, CI77019.
-Allergens naturally occuring in Essential Oils : Citral, Limonene.
+Ingredients Borneo Breeze: Sodium Sunflowerate, Sodium Cocoate, Sodium Soybeanate, Aqua, Glycerine, Sodium Castorate, Citrus Aurantifolia (Lime) Oil, Citrus Grandis (Grapefruit) Peel Oil, Pogostemon Cablin (Patchouli) Oil, Kaolin Clay, CI77891, CI77288, CI77019.
+Allergens naturally occurring in Essential Oils : Citral, Limonene.

 People have asked about this product “does soap contain plastic?” and the answer is usually “not now micro beads have been banned’, however, there is method in our madness.
 Shower gel has replaced soap for many people, but that tends to come in plastic bottles, sometimes with multiple materials, making them difficult to recycle.
 Many soaps are wrapped in partially or fully plastic packaging and pretty much all of them contain palm oil.